Support

 History & Facts

-The history of the Al-Mujahidin Mosque dates back to the early 18th century.
-It was erected in 1708 (1120 AH) by order of Muhammad Bey, an influential emir of the Ottoman Sultan's army.
-Interestingly, the new building was constructed on the ruins of an even older Mamluk-era mosque, from which only the magnificent minaret has survived to this day.
+The history of the Al-Mujahideen Mosque in Asyut dates back to the early 18th century.
+It was built in 1708 (1120 AH) by order of Emir Muhammad Bey, an influential commander of the Ottoman Sultanate forces.
+The mosque was constructed on the ruins of an older Mamluk-era structure, and this continuity makes the site a living witness to the succession of great empires in Egypt.

 Time Needed